ilancohen/jest-class-mocker/README.md

 >expect(retVal).toEqual('mockRetVal');
 >```
 >
->Note: This only creates mock instance _methods_.
+>**Note**: This only creates mock instance _methods_.
 While the instance _properties_ of the class are part of the TypeScript type definition, their values will be `undefined` during runtime unless set explicitly:
 >
 >```typescript
 >const classAMock = generateMockInstance<ClassA>(ClassA);